enternity/afflatus/Book/Network/NetworkBasic.md

 - TCP keeps track of the segments being transmitted or being received by assigning numbers ti each and every single one of them.
 - A specific `ByteNumber` is assigned to data bytes that are to be transferred while segments are assigned `sequence number`.
 - `Acknowledgment Numbers` are assigned to received segments.
+- The _sequence number_ is a counter used to keep track of every byte sent outward by a host.
+If a TCP packet contains 1400 bytes of data, then the sequence number will be increased by 1400 after the packet is transmitted.

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/tcp1-2.png"/>